MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 ```

 > [!Tip]
 > AKS Clusters can be prepared for this feature during cluster creation.
-See [Prepare a cluster during AKS cluster create](#prepare-a-cluster-during-aks-cluster-create) to learn more.prepare-a-cluster-during-aks-cluster-create
+To learn more, see [Prepare a cluster during AKS cluster create](#prepare-a-cluster-during-aks-cluster-create).

 ## Onboard deployments